angular/angular/aio/content/guide/testing-as-pure-js-application.md

  let dependencyMethodSpy: any; // invalid
 ```

-- use named only spies and directly assigned dependencies methods for auto-completing and simpler debug
+- Use named-only spies and directly assigned dependencies methods for auto-completing and simpler debugging.
 ```typescript
  // spies
  let validSpy = jasmine.createSpy('spy'); // valid